yasvi31/flixster/README.md

 <img src="https://github.com/yasvi31/flixster/blob/master/Flix(2).gif" width=250><br>

 ### Notes
-Had an issue with the TableCellView not showing the details but fixed it with quick debugging
+Had an issue with the TableCellView not showing the details but fixed it with quick debugging.
+Had trouble running a custom library on real device.